No matter what your interest, there is something at St. Andrew's for you to do!

 Deanery and Convention Delegates: Parish delegates to the diocesan convention and Huron Valley Deanery.
 Delegates are elected each year at the annual parish meeting.

 The Vestry: The Vestry is the elected governing body of the parish.
 Vestry meetings are held on the 4th Tuesday of each month at 6:30 pm.
-Members of the Vestry are elected each year at the annual parish meeting.
+Members of the Vestry are elected each year for a three-year term at the annual parish meeting.

 << Back to MINISTRIES